Zero Hours Contracts: Their benefits and when it is appropriate to use themPosted in : Back to Basics on 27 March 2018 Issues covered:

-Rob Tubman, Solicitor in the Employment & Incentives team at A&L Goodbody, discusses the casualisation of contracts, explaining what a zero hours contract is, their benefits and when it is appropriate to use them.
+The Employment & Incentives team at A&L Goodbody, discuss the casualisation of contracts, explaining what a zero hours contract is, their benefits and when it is appropriate to use them.

 The gig economy has been in the spotlight in recent months owing to a rise in the number of high profile cases before the courts seeking to determine the employment status of individuals.
 The eagerly awaited Pimlico Plumbers case was heard by the Supreme Court recently and the Uber case is scheduled to be heard by the Court of Appeal next month.
 These landmark cases could have huge ramifications for those currently employed on insecure contracts.

-In this video, Rob comments on the rights and entitlements of zero-hours workers and clarifies the position on the use of exclusivity clauses in Northern Ireland.
-Rob refers to the latest gig economy cases, including Deliveroo and Uber, highlighting the Court’s approach of looking beyond the contract to the reality of the physical working relationship.
-Rob stresses to employers the importance of complying with their obligations and the need to ensure that arrangements in place accurately reflect the position between the parties.
+In this video, the team comment on the rights and entitlements of zero-hours workers and clarifies the position on the use of exclusivity clauses in Northern Ireland, referring to the latest gig economy cases, including Deliveroo and Uber, highlighting the Court’s approach of looking beyond the contract to the reality of the physical working relationship.
+They stress to employers the importance of complying with their obligations and the need to ensure that arrangements in place accurately reflect the position between the parties.

 What are zero-hours contracts?